0 0

 Henrietta died in 1968 in Thanet, Kent.

-On 17 October 1914 May married Robert Charles Drawbridge.
-They spent their life in the Hackney/Shoredich area of London and appear to have had nine children.
+On 17 Oct 1914 May married Robert Charles Drawbridge, they spent their life in the Hackney/Shoredich area of London and appear to have had nine children.

 May died in 1964 in the Romford district of Essex.